4 things you should know about the Master´s thesis

 - Outline of theories and literature

-- Outline of empiricism and data
+- Outline of empirical data

 - Reflections on methods

-Minor adjustments in the project description
+Minor adjustments in the project description and supervision plan

 You may make minor adjustments in the project description (for example in working title and research question) and supervision plan during the thesis process.
 These adjustments must be made in agreement with your supervisor.